kreauniv/comp308/source/control.rst

     ((λ (g) (g x)) f)

 In doing so, we've reversed the order of the two terms.
+This is not some special transformation.
+We're just .... you guessed it ... β-abstracting over :rkt:`f` in :rkt:`(f x)`.
 Let's see what we get if we do that to our expression above.

 .. code-block:: racket